 The benefits of well-monitored Sip Trunking are:

-- Monitoring of endpoint device and device registration.
+• Monitoring of endpoint devices and device registration.

 How does SIP Trunking work

-- Simply put, Session Initiation Protocol (SIP) establishes the telephony connection to the World.
-This could be a standard voice call between two clients or conference call involving several participants with different phone systems.
+• Simply put, Session Initiation Protocol (SIP) establishes the telephony connection to the World.
+This could be a standard voice call between two clients or a conference call involving several participants with different phone systems.